Vodhin/estate/README.md

 # DEVELOPMENT/REVISION HISTORY:

+3 August 2024: Major Update includes new Admin/Agent Inbox and a lot of other improvements.
+More to come.

 12 July 2024: Official Public Release (v1.0.1) - Should be a stable version, though I still have some areas to finish.